Simulation and Testing

 Because it is time-consuming and difficult to debug hardware, most hardware projects use simulation to speed up the development process and ease debugging.

 Tests are not written in Spade itself, instead they are written in Python using cocotb or C++ in Verilator.
-Cocotb is easier to set up and use but is usually very slow.
+Cocotb is easier to set up and nicer to use but can be quite slow.

 If you haven't already, install the tools by following the installation instructions